Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Do not go where the path may lead, go instead where there is no path and leave a trail."
+> "Truth is not something outside to be discovered, it is something inside to be realized."
-> — **Ralph Waldo Emerson**
+> — **Osho**

 ---

-_Last updated: 16 July 2025 ⏳_
+_Last updated: 17 July 2025 ⏳_